melezhik/RakuDist/README.md

 Run synchronous run test for `Tomty` module:

-`curl -d sync_mode=on -d os=debian -d sync_mode=on http://repo.westus.cloudapp.azure.com/rakudist/api/run/Kind -D -
+`curl -d sync_mode=on -d os=debian -d sync_mode=on http://repo.westus.cloudapp.azure.com/rakudist/api/run/Kind -D -`

+Caveats:

+* Sync mode is available only for CPAN modules

-Please pay attention that RakuDist API server has limited capability, so don't expect a huge performance in synchronous mode and try not to overload it (-; !
+* RakuDist API server has limited capability, so don't expect a huge performance in synchronous mode and try not to overload it (-; !

 ## Testing GitHub projects